open5e/open5e/source/monsters/tome-of-beasts/D/dragons/wind/index.rst

   can see.
 The sphere spreads around corners.
-The area inside the sphere is lightly obscured, and each creature in the sphere at the start of its turn must make a successful DC 15 Constitution saving throw or be blinded for 1 minute.
+The area inside the sphere is lightly obscured, and each creature in the sphere at the start of its turn must make a successful DC 15 Constitution saving throw or be :ref:`srd:blinded` for 1 minute.
 A blinded creature repeats the saving throw at the start of each of its turns, ending the effect on itself with a success.
 * Fragments of ice and stone are torn from the lair’s wall by a